10. Points for thin film deposition

 In deposition-based film forming methods, the film thickness distribution can be corrected using a film thickness correcting plate.
 However, in the case of sputtering and CVD, the method is dependent on the system configuration.

-The internal stresses generated in thin films include the followings:
+The internal stresses generated in thin films include the followings:- Thermal stress

 – Surface tension: Dominant in the early phase of thin film formation.